How to give peer feedback that won’t upset your colleague

 Nerves may get the better of you without preparation.
 Think in advance about what you want to say.
 What is the goal of your conversation and the desired outcome?
 Figure out key points so you can stick with them rather than rambling.

-Similarly, if asked to participate in a peer review process, draft what you want to write rather than immediately filling out the template presented.
-It affords the opportunity to reread comments and tweak them before handing them in.
+In the same way, if asked to participate in a peer review process, draft what you want to write rather than immediately filling out the template presented.
+This allows you to reread comments and tweak them before handing them in.

 Choose the setting wisely

 Conduct feedback conversations in private.
 The recipient may think you are out to embarrass her if you present negative feedback in front of others.
-The person also could conclude that you purposely chose to talk in public in the hope that more individuals would chime in.
+The person also could conclude that you deliberately chose to talk in public in the hope that more individuals would be able to chime in.
 The end result could be feeling like team members are ganging up.

 “When offering constructive criticism to co-workers, I find it helpful to create a safe space for them to process the information,” says Dillon Morrison, founder and editor at Outlighter.
 “Make sure you and the worker have sufficient time to talk.
-For instance, if your day is jam-packed with meetings, you may feel rushed and stressed out.
+For instance, you may feel rushed and stressed if your day is jam-packed with meetings.
 Have the meeting in a private area, like your office, and promise that everything spoken will be held in the strictest confidence.”

 Ask for permission to present feedback

-peer feedback-450x350px-2Eliminate surprises by opening with something like, “I have some thoughts I’d like to share.
+peer feedback-450x350px-2Eliminate surprises by saying, “I have some thoughts I’d like to share.
 Are you open to feedback?”
 This action conveys respect and helps make what follows not seem like an unwanted lecture.

 “The best strategy to provide negative feedback to colleagues is approaching it in a humble manner,” says Tim Connon, founder of ParamountQuote Insurance Advisors.
 “People always react based on how they are approached.
-This means if you approach them humbly with meekness they are more inclined to respond in a similar manner.
-When you phrase your feedback, make sure to include that you do not want to sound rude.
+This means if you approach them humbly and with humility, they are more inclined to respond in a similar manner.
+When you phrase your feedback, include that you do not want to sound rude.
 This helps set the premise for how you are approaching it.
-Focus on making your intentions clear that you are not trying to make your colleague feel dumb and that you are trying to help.
+Focus on making your intentions clear, such as that you are not trying to make your colleague feel dumb but are trying to help.
 This will make all the difference.”

 Resist anger and judgment